NtonBala/items-comments/README.md

 ## Development Environment

-There's only Development Environment available up to now.
-It is configured using Webpack, Babel and React Hot Loader.
-Webpack Dev Server is used as development server.
-There're Redux Dev Tools added to control app's state in development (is in invisible mode by default, use Ctrl+H to open Dev Tools monitor).
-ESLint is used as a linter.
+In order to deploy project to GitHub Pages Create React App is used.
+ESLint is used as a linter and Redux Dev Tools Extension is used for monitoring store.

 ## Running

-Pull master branch and run npm install to install all dependencies.
+Pull gh-pages branch and run npm install to install all dependencies.
 To launch the app run npm start and go to http://localhost:3000/.